 Just imagine for a second that you’d been scheduled to fight Lee, and heard all of these rumors about him, only to see him floating in mid air.
 You’d run away from that set so fast that you’d explode through time to the premiere of the movie in which he kicks your ass.

 9. Catching Rice With Chopsticks

-Remember that scene in the Karate Kid were Pat Morita catches a fly with chopsticks?
+Remember that scene in the Karate Kid where Pat Morita tries to catch a fly with chopsticks, but then Daniel (Ralph Macchio) does it?
 Yeah, Bruce Lee topped that.
-It was reported that Bruce was so keen to increase his reflexes, that he would throw rice into the air and try to catch it on the way down.
-Because being able to react to a small piece of rice travelling straight down is clearly the best way to prepare for large men trying to punch you.
+It wasreported that Bruce was so keen to increase his reflexes, that he would throw rice into the air and try to catch it on the way down.
+Because being able to react to a small piece of rice traveling straight down is clearly the best way to prepare for large men trying to punch you.
 Martial arts!

 Although seemingly impractical, the sheer amount of dexterity and skill required for such a feat meant that his hands had to be permanently balled into fists near women, so their hips wouldn’t detach themselves from their body, and instinctively run towards him.
 Probably.

 8. He Was Too Strong For Regular Heavy Bags